christopherthielen/bundled-lib-esm-and-lib/README.md

 Included in the reproduction are the following npm scripts:

-- `start` (or `start:aot`): runs `npm start` in `angular-app-which-uses-angularlibrary`.
+- `npm run bump`: rebuilds `vanillajslibrary` and `angularlibrary`, then installs the newly built versions into `angular-app-which-uses-angularlibrary`.
+Use this to make changes to the library code(s) and then check the behavior in `angular-app-which-uses-angularlibrary`.
+- `npm run start`: runs `bump` then starts the app in AoT mode.
 Use this to show the failing scenario.
-- `start:jit`: runs `npm start:jit` in `angular-app-which-uses-angularlibrary`.
+- `npm run start:jit`: runs `bump` then starts the app in JIT mode.
 Use this to contrast the behavior in JIT mode.
-- `bump`: rebuilds `vanillajslibrary` and `angularlibrary`, then installs the newly built versions into `angular-app-which-uses-angularlibrary`.
-Use this to make changes to the library code(s) and then check the behavior in `angular-app-which-uses-angularlibrary`.